achambers/ember-cli-deploy-redis-index-adapter/README.md

 Finally, this function will trim the list of uploaded versions to a limit defined by `versionCount`.

+### \#setCurrent(key)

+This function will set a key called `appId:current` to be the version key specified.
+This will only happen if the version key specified is a valid version that has previously been uploaded.

+The server that serves the index.html from Redis should look for the index.html file stored under `appId:current` if not query parameter has been passed in, specifying another version.

 ## Installation

 From within your [Ember CLI][2] application, run: